Marthe Gautier: Attribution of the discovery

+In July 2026, descendants of Lejeune began legal action against the director of an Avignon Festival play based on the controversy which promoted Gautier's version; the case was initially slated to be heard at the Paris tribunal in September 2026.

 Medical career

 After the trisomy discovery Gautier left Turpin's team and applied for a position in public health care to dedicate herself to cardio-pediatrics.
 She was hired by Professor Nouaille in a newly opened service at the Hospital Kremlin Biccetre.
 Subsequently, she became Master of Research at the INSERM.